When Did Social Networking Stop Being A Thing?

 Social networking should still have a leading place in the world of online marketing.

-As “networking” has been ousted by “marketing” too many companies have assumed that social platforms are places that they should be shouting at the top of their lungs about how brilliant their services/products are and to trying and sell, sell, sell.
+As “networking” has been ousted by “marketing” too many companies have assumed that social platforms are places that they should be shouting at the top of their lungs about how brilliant their services/products are and to sell, sell, sell.

 Whilst the word “social” hasn’t been replaced, it has become a little lost.
 Social media platforms are wonderful places to engage, converse and listen.
 Yes, yes, yes, this does all take time – even more of your precious time – but this was the argument most commonly thrown out there by businesses reluctant to go online in the first place.